 There are four different plans with FreshBooks:

 - Free: There is a free 30-day trial of FreshBooks.
 After that, you can keep with the free account, but you can only manage three clients at once, but send unlimited invoices.
 Additionally, your invoices will carry a FreshBooks logo.

 - Seedling: For $19.95 per month, you can send unlimited invoices to 25 clients.
 At this level, the FreshBooks logo is dropped off your invoices.

 - Evergreen: This is the package I use, and it comes with a discount if you pay for an entire year at once.
 Otherwise, the cost is $29.95 per month.
 You have unlimited clients and unlimited invoices.

-- Mighty Oak: You pay $39.95 per month, and it comes with the ability to add one staff member to the account and manage his or her permissions.
-Additional staff members cost $10 a month each.
+- Mighty Oak: You pay $39.95 per month, and it comes with the ability to add up to 5 staff members to the account and manage his or her permissions.
 There are additional team management tools at this level.

 Overall, FreshBooks is a great tool for the small business owner.
 It’s been great for my business, and offers an easy way to send professional invoices, as well as track payment.